Jump To Specific Topic:

 10. Make her resilient:

 Your daughter will learn to deal with emotions like pain, sadness, jealousy and anger when she experiences them.
 Allow her to deal with breakups, fights with the bestie or something as silly as bad hair day, on her own.
 But let her know that you are there to hold her through difficult and painful moments.

-What you should do, though, is prepare her for life.
+Working through problems with her will help prepare her for life.
 If there is a problem, talk about it.
 Discuss possible solutions, but let her decide.
 Remember, her decision may not match yours.
 Support it anyway, as long as it doesn’t put her in harm’s way.

 11. Instill confidence:

-Nothing can stop a confident woman.
 Instill confidence in your little girl, and you will help her make her dreams come true.
 That said, make the distinction between confidence and over-confidence.
 While it is okay to believe that she can achieve anything she sets her mind to, she should also know about her limitations and capabilities.

 Teach her to take little risks that bring in rewards she desires.
 It is okay if she fails.
 Most importantly, make her understand that she doesn’t need to be perfect.